DECstation: History

 The second (and completely unrelated) line of DECstations began with the DECstation 3100, released on 11 January 1989 as the first commercially available RISC-based machine built by DEC.

 By the late 1980s, Unix RISC vendors like Sun Microsystems lured many customers from DEC's traditional CISC VAX systems.
 The company recognized the threat of RISC's two-to-one price/performance ratio advantage over VAX.
 DECstation 3100 was among several internal projects competing to be its response.

 This line of DECstations was from an advanced development skunkworks project carried out in DEC's Palo Alto Hamilton Avenue facility.
 Known as the PMAX project, its focus was to produce a computer systems family with the economics and performance to compete against the likes of Sun and other RISC-based Unix platforms.
 The brainchild of James Billmaier, Mario Pagliaro, Armando Stettner, and Joseph DiNucci, the systems family was to also employ a third party RISC architecture instead of the CISC VAX or the then still-under-development PRISM architectures.

 After considering Intel i860, Motorola 88000, and others, the group quickly selected the MIPS line of microprocessors.
 The (early) MIPS microprocessors supported both big- and little-endian modes (configured during hardware reset).
 Little-endian mode was chosen both to match the byte ordering of VAX-based systems and the growing number of Intel-based PCs and computers.
 In contrast to the VAX and the later DEC Alpha architectures, the DECstation 3100 and family were specifically designed and built to run a UNIX system, ULTRIX, so MIPS's incompatibility with VAX and its VMS operating system was not a problem.

 DEC sold more than $1 billion of DECstations in 1989.
-Citing RISC's "at least a two-to-one performance advantage" over VAX, the 3100 designers wrote that they had built "the machine that we ourselves had wanted for a very long time".
+The 3100 was indeed substantially faster than VAX; citing RISC's "at least a two-to-one performance advantage", the 3100 designers wrote that they had built "the machine that we ourselves had wanted for a very long time".
 At launch it was the price/performance leader, with its MSRP or about $850/million instructions per second, about 40% less than the comparable Sun system.
 The press expected that DECstation, and comparable products from others, would greatly increase customers moving from traditional minicomputers to RISC.
 One of the issues being debated at the project's inception was whether or not DEC could sustain, grow, and compete with an architecture it did not invent or own (manage).
 As the core advocates later left the company, the MIPS-based line of computers was shut down in favor of the Alpha-based computers, a DEC invented and owned architecture, descended from the PRISM development work.